alexyang1818/bootcamp_challenge1/Written_Report_Template.md

     One conclusion that can be drawn is that the number of successful campaigns peaks for launch dates in May and remains higher than baseline until July.
 As contrary, it is the lowest in December.
     <br>
     <br>
     The second conclusion is that the number of failed campaigns does not correlate to the month.
-However, factors other than the month may lead to failed campaigns.
+However, factors other than the month may cause failed campaigns and therefore should be investigated.
     <br>
     <br>

 - What can you conclude about the Outcomes based on Goals?
     <br>
     <br>
-    The outcomes decreases with increase campaign goals.
+    The outcomes decreases with increasing campaign goals.
     <br>
     <br>